Post

 • Aliases that share dependencies

-When a place is assigned a new value, should the old dependencies be discarded or retained?
+When a place gets a new value, should the old dependencies be thrown away or kept?

 1